grz0zrg/wui/README.md

 // make the element draggable
 // Note: If you want to remove the element while it is draggable, make it undraggable first by passing false as second argument of this function, this is because WUI keep a reference of the element and it may cause memory leaks, passing false will make the reference go away
 WUI.draggable(my_element, true);

+// lock draggable element to a specific axis ('x' or 'y', to clear the lock, just call it without specifying axis or specify whatever)
+WUI.lockDraggable(my_element, 'x');

 // apply a 500ms fade in effect to an element WUI.fadeIn(my_element, 500);